hdShang/arxiv-daily/docs/cs-RO/2025-06-23/papers/250618897v2-mind-learning-a-dual-system-world-model-for-real-time-planning-and-i.md

 ---
 layout: default
-title: MinD: Learning A Dual-System World Model for Real-Time Planning and Implicit Risk Analysis
+title: "MinD: Learning A Dual-System World Model for Real-Time Planning and Implicit Risk Analysis"
 ---

 # MinD: Learning A Dual-System World Model for Real-Time Planning and Implicit Risk Analysis